top of page

 "There is hope in people, not in society, not in systems, but in you and me"- Jiddu Krishnamurti.

 Compassion starts with you and me, then extends out to the family.
 It is imperative that we craft policies that protect the sanctity of the family, but our culture seems hellbent on desecrating it and when those bulwarks fall, children grow up without a refuge.
+I attribute a good deal of societal dysfunction to policies that incentivized the collapse of the family and the loss of community that resulted from this.

 Crafting sensible legislation or rethinking policy is a start, but it is outside of my circle of influence.
 I can do more working within my circle- modeling for my children, doing my best to counter the false narratives of a toxic culture.